mikeeq/mbp-fedora-kernel/README.md

   - Touchpad (scroll, right click)
 - with builtin iBridge driver
   - MacBook Pro Touch Bar
-    - If there's an issue with Touch Bar startup on Linux I recommend to install Win10 and boot it once a while to initialize Touch Bar using BootCamp driver, it seems to fix the issue
+    - If there's an issue with Touch Bar startup on Linux I recommend installing Win10 and boot it once a while to initialize Touch Bar using BootCamp driver, it seems to fix the issue
 - WiFi
   - to make it working, you need to grab closed source Broadcom WiFi firmware from MacOS and put it under `/lib/firmware/brcm/` in Linux OS, see <https://wiki.t2linux.org/guides/wifi/>